TravelerVihaan/Club-Management-App/README.md

 You should have configured mail server to provide e-mail sending feature implemented in application.
 You can modify the configuration in ```application.properties```.<br>
 You also need working MySQL database to run application.
 Name of schema in application is configured to ```cm``` and needs to working on default MySQL port ```3306```.

+### How to run?
+Start MySQL server, and execute jar file then.